Seremban railway station: History

 From 6 February 1994 to 12 April 1994, the station underwent extensive remodeling in preparation for the launch of the Rawang-to-Seremban stretch of the KTM Komuter commuter train services.
 The renovation saw the retrofitting of new KTM Komuter facilities into the station, as well as the raising of all platforms in the station to support easier access in and out of KTM locomotives and coaches.

 It was the southern terminus of the KTM Komuter's Rawang-Seremban Line since 1995 when the KTM Komuter service began, until the line was extended to Sungai Gadut in 2011.
 In 2015, the KTM Komuter Southern Service was introduced resulting in Seremban being the terminus again.
 The shuttle's southern terminus was Gemas, and Pulau Sebang/Tampin.
 It was also at this point when the ETS services was extended to Gemas, replacing the Intercity services prior.
 In 2016, the stretch to Gemas was cut short to Tampin and the shuttle service was merged with the Seremban line, making Tampin the terminus of the line, although some trains will terminate at Sungai Gadut at off-peak times.

+In 19 January 2024, a new station building will be constructed at the current station site.
+It is scheduled to be completed by January 2026.